The Great Texas Dynamite Chase: Plot

-Busting out of prison, Candy Morgan (Claudia Jennings) gets out of her jumpsuit and robs a small Texas bank, with lighted sticks of dynamite.
-She is assisted by bank teller Ellie-Jo Turner (Jocelyn Jones), who has just been fired for persistent lateness and "total lack of character."
+Busting out of prison, Candy Morgan gets out of her jumpsuit and robs a small Texas bank, with lighted sticks of dynamite.
+She is assisted by bank teller Ellie-Jo Turner, who has just been fired for persistent lateness and "total lack of character."
 Later, Candy picks up Ellie-Jo hitchhiking.
-The two tightly outfitted women decide to team-up and become a modern-day "Bonnie and Clyde" (or "Bonnie and Bonnie").
-They meet Slim (Johnny Crawford) robbing a convenience store, and take him hostage.
+The two tightly outfitted women decide to team-up and become a modern-day "Bonnie and Clyde".
+They meet Slim robbing a convenience store, and take him hostage.
 Knowing good gigs when he sees them, he makes the dynamite duo a threesome.